zeeguu-ecosystem/Zeeguu-Reader/README.md

 If you intend to deploy on this platform as well, the repository has the required *Procfile* already included.
 Make sure you describe *zeeguu_umr.py* as the flask executable in the required environment variable.

+## Authors
+Zeeguu UMR is in its core a University project (Rijksuniversiteit Groningen, Netherlands), developed by two students:
+- Dan Chirtoaca
+- Luc van den Brand
+Under the supervision of Dr. Mircea Lungu.

 ## Licence
 The Zeeguu UMR project is open-source according to the definitions of the MIT-Licence.

+## Acknowledgments
+Many thanks to the creators of the following libraries and frameworks, on which our project depends heavily.
+From where we stand their shoulders are truly giant.
+- Flask
+- Beautiful Soup
+- Readability
+- MDL
+- Moustache
+- Underscore